alicewangzm/MHeart/README.md

 how his day has been.
 With different responses from the user, AI will react differently.

 ## How we built it
-We have built the website from scratch to display the chatting screen.
+We have built the website using Javascript, HTML, CSS from scratch to display the chatting screen.
 We used FaceBook’s Wit.ai to process natural language and train our AI.
+We have also established a facebook messenger page called MHeart for users to easily access our service. https://www.facebook.com/MHeart-103310935084889

 ## Our Next Steps
 The next step for MHeart is to implement a matching system that would match users into private conversations.
 The website